Text Interview Experience

 Conversation Flow

-The text interview follows the same structure as a voice interview, just through a different medium:
+The text interview follows the same overall structure as a voice interview, combining open-ended conversation with structured data collection:

 - Opening greeting.
 The AI interviewer introduces itself and the topic, then asks the first question.

 - Questions and responses.
-The participant types their answer, and the interviewer responds with a follow-up question or a new topic.
+The participant types their answer or interacts with a widget, and the interviewer responds with a follow-up question or a new topic.

 - Probing and clarification.
 If a response is brief or vague, the interviewer asks for more detail.
 If the participant shares something interesting, the interviewer explores it further.